tskawada/tp/README.md

 https://github.com/tskawada/tp/assets/94617881/6e48ffa0-13ba-4430-88b0-aa77a735bfb5

 ## Usage
-All you need to prepare is a jpg images and a configuration file!
+All you need to prepare is jpg images and a configuration file!
+The template for the configuration file can be found in `assets/`.

 - Brightness adjustment and deflicker of jpg files must have been carried out beforehand.
 [LRTimelapse](https://lrtimelapse.com/) can be used for this.
 - jpg filenames must be sorted in time order starting with 1.